 - Slipping in a cafeteria or DFAC.

-- Wresting with another contractor.
+- Wrestling with another contractor.

 - Carelessly driving a vehicle.

 The doctrine of “Zone of Special Danger” in the Defense Base Act world is very expansive.
-The reason is because work at U.S. bases in zones of war or hostility, such as at Bagram Airfield or the U.S. Embassy in Iraq, are extremely tough and under dangerous conditions, and the contractors oftentimes cannot leave a base in a war zone.
+The reason is that work at U.S. bases in zones of war or hostility, such as at Bagram Airfield or the U.S. Embassy in Iraq, is extremely tough and under dangerous conditions, and the contractors oftentimes cannot leave a base in a war zone.
 There is genuinely no way to leave the area to escape the dangers of working in such environments.
 As such, the entire area where contractors work is within a zone of special danger.

 DBA attorney Tim Nies is known for going to battle against DBA insurance carriers for his clients in DBA claims around the world.